 This is a common cause of website suspension.
 High load occurs when a website is targeted with heavy traffic.
-Most times, it is an attack and causes high load which could crash the server.
-High loads are usually exploited when the website is not well optimized.
+Most times, it is an attack and causes a high load which could crash the server.
+High loads are usually exploited when the website is not well-optimized.

-The best way to mitigate this kind of attack is to run on the most recent version of software with all plugins, modules and extensions updated.
+The best way to mitigate this kind of attack is to run on the most recent version of the software with all plugins, modules, and extensions updated.
 There are also some htaccess rules that help secure websites against attacks such as SQL injections and prolonged attacks.

 4. Direct Attacks